 Supported Targets table.
 If this is present including ESP32 target, or the table does not exist at all, the example will work on ESP32.

-With some Linux distributions, you may get the
+With some Linux distributions, you may get the error message similar to

 ESP-IDF supports Python 3.8 or newer.
 It is recommended to upgrade your operating system to a recent version satisfying this requirement.
 Other options include the installation of Python from sources or the use of a Python version management system such as pyenv.

 To speed up prototyping on some development boards, you can use Board Support Packages (BSPs), which makes initialization of a particular board as easy as few function calls.

 A BSP typically supports all of the hardware components provided on development board.
 Apart from the pinout definition and initialization functions, a BSP ships with drivers for the external components such as sensors, displays, audio codecs etc.

 Here is an example of how to add ESP-WROVER-KIT BSP to your project: